dsc-courses/dsc106-2025-wi/labs/lab07/index.md

   return station;
 });
 ```
+**Fill in the `// TODO` sections in the code chunk above to create departures and totalTraffic properties to each station in addition to the arrival property that is given.**

 {: .tip }
 You can log `stations` in the console after to make sure the properties have been added correctly.